HannahShulman/Syft_challenge/README.md

 ORDER OF TASKS:
 1. Tests - first fix the broken tests.
-Broken tests mean that an expectation of ours isnt working, therefore, either must change the expectation, or find out what the broken logic is.
+Broken tests mean that an expectation of ours isn't working, therefore, either must change the expectation, or find out what the broken logic is.

 2. Order of tasks, each task comes along with its test.

+3. Delete post from list, I am aware of the fact that the behavior is a little wired, this is due to not getting the correct data back from the server.
+In fact I would want to load the data directly from the db, however, due to the db being updated with the full list, its a little hacky(returned data is a full list)